drewsamsen/sr-cards-api/README.md

 The project includes shared utilities in the `scripts/shared/` directory to reduce code duplication between scripts:

 - `api-utils.js` - Common functions for API interactions (deck creation, card creation, etc.)
+- `demo-content.js` - Shared demo user content used by development scripts
 - `supabase-utils.js` - Utilities for working directly with the Supabase client

 These shared modules are used by scripts like `seed-data.js` for creating test data in the development environment.

+## Demo User

+The application provides a demo user feature:

+- Demo user with pre-configured credentials (email: `demo@example.com`, password: `demopassword`)
+- Pre-populated with sample flashcard decks and cards
+- Created during the development setup process
+- Can be manually reset if needed
+- No automatic content refresh in the serverless environment

+This feature allows quick testing and demonstration of the application without creating a new user account.

 ## Getting Started